rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 ## My Personal Perspective from 1982 Onwards

 The concept of a dial-up BBS in Toronto really did not exist until 1981 and into 1982 when home computers with 300/1200 baud acousticlly coupled modems started to become available to  the general "computing enthusiasts".
-At that time the Toronto hobbyist/business market was generally focused on the TRS-80, Apple II, PET, Exidy Sorcerer, Heathkit H8 and IMSAI 8080 machines.
+At that time the Toronto hobbyist/business market was generally focused on the TRS-80, Apple, Commodore PET, Exidy Sorcerer, Heathkit H8 and IMSAI 8080 machines.
 This was a few years before the "big BBS" scene kicked in during the mid 1980's.
 Most Toronto start-up BBS's were hosted by a guy in his house (or a local computer shop) who might have his CP/M S-100, PET, Apple II or TRS-80 Model II computer online for people to phone in and access.
 In the 1970s a select few people had the opportunity to do dial-up communications at 75, 110 or 300 baud to their local universities from a remote dumb terminal and modem.
-Dial-up was still the norm for communications into the late 1990s but at speeds closing out at 56.6kbps.
+Dial-up was still the norm for communications into the late 1990s but at much higher speeds closing out at 56.6kbps.

 For some perspective of that 1982 era, using my 300 baud acoustically coupled modem, it would take 60mins to download 100k of data (not 100MB!), and that was is if someone did not pick up the phone and destroy the connection.
 You would be lucky if you could even log into "Mississauga RCP/M" each evening given that it only had one incoming phone line.

-In February 1980 I had opted to build my own modem based on the "Mickey Modem" design in the November 1978 issue of Kilobaud Microcomputing Magazine.
-However, it did not work and hence I chose to purchase a Livermore Star acousticlly coupled modem in Decembder 1981 for CDN$129.
+In February 1980 I had wanted to build my own modem based on the "Mickey Modem" design in the November 1978 issue of Kilobaud Microcomputing Magazine.
+However, it did not work and hence I chose to purchase a Livermore Star acousticlly coupled modem in December 1981 for CDN$129.
 It was connected to my [Exidy Sorcerer](https://github.com/rcl9/Imagery-of-Past-Projects/blob/main/Hardware/1980%20-%20Fan%20enclosure%20for%20very%20hot%20Exidy%20Sorcerer.jpg) computer via the RS-232 port of my Morrow DISCUS 2D 8" drive [S-100 controller card](https://github.com/rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source).

 <div style="text-align:center">
 <img src="/Images/Prentice Star handset coupler modem.jpg" alt="" style="width:50%; height:auto;">